Multinational state: Indonesia

-Indonesia is a very diverse country with over 1,300 ethnic groups.
-The vast majority of them natively speak Austronesian languages and among the major tribal groups are the Javanese, Sundanese, Malays, Madurese, Bugis, Torajans, Bataks, Mandarese, Minangkabos, Betawi, Banjarese, Acehnese, Balinese, Dayaks, Sasaks, and Makassarese.
-The most populous are the Javanese which makes up 40% of the population and most of them live indigenously in Java island, the most populous island in the country.
+Indonesia is a very diverse country with over 600 ethnic groups.
+The vast majority of them speak Austronesian languages and among these tribal people groups are the Javanese, Sundanese, Malays, Madurese, Bugis, Torajans, Bataks, Mandarese, Minangkabau, Betawi, Banjarese, Acehnese, Balinese, Dayaks, Sasaks, Cirebonese, Lampungese, Palembang, Gorontaloa, Minahasan, Nias, and Makassarese.
+Another group of indigenous peoples in the country are the native Melanesians in the Maluku Islands and Western New Guinea, which include tribes such as the Ambonese, native Timorese peoples, Biak, Dani, Moi, Arfak, Amungme, Asmat, and Korowai, among others.
+Non-indigenous peoples includes Indos (half-Dutch, half-native Indonesians), Mardijkers, ethnic Chinese and Peranakans, Arabs, and Indians.

+The largest ethnicity in Indonesia is the Javanese which makes up 40% of the population and most of them live indigenously in Java island, the most populous island in the country.
 Generally, people who live outside of Jakarta still retain the ethnic language and utilize it in daily conversations.
 As a result, formation of distinct dialects each unique to the regions, is prominently used among the population.